gaia/cosmos-tools/README.md

 c) command was accepted, broadcasted to the network and indexed, and the result was success or fail (in which case the reason and only the reason why is displayed, stripping out any irrelevant information).

-#### 2) peer-info.sh:
+#### 2) check-upgrade.py:
-Bash script to be run on demand of via cron.
+Python script to be run on demand of via cron.
 It checks whether there is a planned upgrade, from your select set of networks, within a specified X amount of hours.
 Notifies any service you wish to use (PagerDuty, PushOver, Telegram, etc).

 #### 3) peer-info.sh:
 Bash script to show a daemon's peers, in the format ID@IP:port, followed by whether the peer is outbound or inbound, along with the peer's city according to an API query to an IP location service.